WICG/compression-dictionary-transport/README.md

 For dictionaries and resources that are same-origin as the document, no additional requirements exist as both are CORS-readable from the document context.
 For navigation requests, their resource is by definition same-origin as the document their response will eventually commit.
 As a result, the dictionaries that apply to their path are similarly same-origin.

-For dictionaries and resources served from a different origin than the document, they must be CORS-readable from the document origin. i.e. `Access-Control-Allow-Origin: <document origin or *>`.
+For dictionaries and resources served from a different origin than the document, they must be CORS-readable from the document origin. e.g. `Access-Control-Allow-Origin: <document origin or *>`.

 When sending a CORS request with an available dictionary, a browser should only include the `sec-available-dictionary:` header if it is also sending the `sec-fetch-mode:` header so a CORS-readable decision can be made on the server before responding.